Cost Calculation and Global Pricing Strategy: A Real-world Case Study 🌐

 With cost calculation and global pricing strategy dominant in today’s market, have you ever thought of a world without prices?
 Would a country and its economic system be able to run properly without prices or would it descend into chaos within no time at all?

-Without a global pricing strategy, how does a country trade with other countries?
+Without a cost calculation and global pricing strategy, how does a country trade with other countries?
 A global pricing strategy definition is one where international firms should consider several factors that influence pricing decisions in international markets.
 It should have a goal to match the organisation with its environment.
 If markets extend across borders, then national environments become significant in their development.